orthecreedence/cl-async/future.md

 the binding process to work.
 They can return any value, and that variable will just be bound to that value.

-If an `alet` form results in multiple values, the first value will be bound to the variable.
+If an `alet` binding form results in multiple values, the first value will be bound to the variable (just like `let`).

 {% highlight cl %}
 ;; definition